Helveg/jekyll-gfm-admonitions/README.md

 ### Add [front matter](https://jekyllrb.com/docs/front-matter/)

-This step is optional if you've added `jekyll-front-matter`.
-If you do not, any file without a front matter header will be ignored by Jekyll, and only partially included by the GitHub Pages plugin.
+This step is optional if you've added `jekyll-optional-front-matter`.
+If you do not, any file without a front matter header will be ignored by Jekyll.
+They will still be included by the GitHub Pages plugin, but this plugin won't be able to convert the admonitions.

 Make sure that all your `.md` files begin with a valid front matter header: